-The Business Assistance office provides information and technical assistance to business owners related to air quality rules and regulations.
-The program offers courtesy site visits, rule interpretation and education, on-site training, and a formal case review process for violations.
+The Maricopa County Air Quality Department Business Assistance Unit provides information and technical assistance to business owners related to air quality rules and regulations.
+We offer courtesy site visits and on-site training, rule interpretation and education, and a formal case review process for violations.

 Rule Interpretation and Education

 In order to help facilities understand their obligations under the air quality rules and regulations, the Business Assistance Unit offers rule education and guidance.
 This helps regulated facilities understand how specific rules apply to their facilities and how future changes to their business may be impacted by air quality regulations.

 In the event that an Opportunity to Correct (OTC) or a Notice of Violation (NOV) is issued during an inspection, the permit holder has the option to request an Enforcement Case Review.
 During a case review, the Business Assistance Unit conducts an independent and objective review of the violation and makes a recommendation to the department to affirm, modify, or rescind the violation.
 An Enforcement Case Review may be requested by completing the Enforcement Case Review Form.